Captive (2015 film): Development

-On October 15, 2013, David Oyelowo and Kate Mara joined the thriller Captive based on the true story of Brian Nichols, who escapes from the courthouse in Atlanta on March 11, 2005, murdering the judge, a court reporter, a sheriff's deputy, and an off-duty federal agent.
+On October 15, 2013, David Oyelowo and Kate Mara joined the thriller Captive based on the true story of Brian Nichols, who escaped from the courthouse in Atlanta on March 11, 2005; he murdered the judge, a court reporter, a sheriff's deputy, and an off-duty federal agent.
 Later, he takes Ashley Smith hostage at her own house.
-BN Films set Jerry Jameson to direct the film, which was adapted by Brian Bird and Reinhard Denke, based on the Smith's non-fiction Unlikely Angel.
-Alex Garcia, Lucas Akoskin, Terry Botwick, Oyelowo and Ken Wales would be producing the film through Brightside Entertainment, 1019 Entertainment and Yoruba Saxon Productions.
-Oyelowo was set to play Nichols, Mara to play Smith, while Leonor Varela and Mimi Rogers were also in the cast.
+BN Films set Jerry Jameson to direct the film, which was adapted by Brian Bird and Reinhard Denke, based on Smith's non-fiction Unlikely Angel.
+Alex Garcia, Lucas Akoskin, Terry Botwick, Oyelowo, and Ken Wales would be producing the film through Brightside Entertainment, 1019 Entertainment, and Yoruba Saxon Productions.
+Oyelowo was set to play Nichols, Mara to play Smith, with Leonor Varela and Mimi Rogers also in the cast.
 Michael K. Williams joined the film's cast on October 24, 2013 to play Detective John Chestnut.
-Jessica Oyelowo's involvement was confirmed on March 16, 2015, along with Jameson and Katrina Wolfe as producers.
+Jessica Oyelowo, Oyelowo's real-life wife, her involvement was confirmed on March 16, 2015, along with Jameson and Katrina Wolfe as producers.